-Stories of document destruction, or paper shredding if you will, have appeared regularly in the media.
+Stories of paper shredding have appeared regularly in the media.
 In 2002, the Enron scandal exploded and it was revealed that Arthur Anderson LLP, the accounting firm that assisted Enron in falsifying their record of earnings, had shredded tons of documents.

 Most businesses use paper shredding for much more legitimate reasons, such as protection against economic espionage.
 But companies are not the only ones that need to destroy information; so do individuals.
 According to the FTC in 2018, there were over three million complaints from consumers of some type of identity theft, which occurs when a criminal steals financial or other information from a person, then poses as them in order to siphon funds.
 Think of your trash… you may receive a credit card offer, dismiss it as junk, and throw it away.
 Once your garbage is placed out for pickup, it’s easy for a thief to go through it, remove the credit card offer, send it in after filling out the information requested, and obtain a card, courtesy of you… the innocent consumer who failed to appropriately dispose of that piece of “junk mail”.
 In the nineties, these nefarious individuals earned the alliterative moniker of “dumpster diver”.